 “This year’s holiday was a sweet time of friendship, fun times in Vienna, a spa excursion, and some good food!”

 Thanksgiving Day 2015 began softly.
-I awoke to the sleeping sounds of ‘Chelle, my friend (of 25 years!) who had come to visit over the holiday.
+I awoke to the sleeping sounds of ‘Chelle, my friend (of 25 years!) who had come to visit me in Bavaria, Germany over the holiday.
 She was passed out on the couch, accusing my snores of keeping her awake half the night.
 We were happy to be reunited after a year and a half, and quickly caught up over dinner ordered in the first night she arrived.

 Now we were planning to have our Thanksgiving meal with the large American community nearby, where a huge spread was anticipated.
 After finally getting up and out, we stood in line until we finally laid lips on a feast of fried duck, turkey, ham, veggies of all sorts, salad bar, egg nog and sparkling cider, all kinds of pies and cookies, and icecream.
 Holding onto our stomachs, we stumbled back to the car, picked up another friend, Jean, and headed to a German spa to relax the evening away.